magiclen/educe/README.md

 ## Debug

-Use `#[derive(Educe)]` and `#[educe(Debug)]` to implement the `Debug` trait for a struct, an enum, or an union.
+Use `#[derive(Educe)]` and `#[educe(Debug)]` to implement the `Debug` trait for a struct, an enum, or a union.
 It supports to change the name of your types, variants and fields.
 You can also ignore some fields, or set a trait and/or a method to replace the `Debug` trait used as default.
 Also, you can even format a struct to a tuple, and vice versa.

 #### Basic Usage